 - Scalability: Traditional offices require relocation or subleasing to adjust capacity.
 Flex offices allow companies to add or reduce desks within weeks, which is critical for AI startups that may double engineering headcount after a funding round.

 - Employee experience: Traditional assigned desks offer the same environment daily.
-Flexible workspaces provide variety with quiet areas for focus, collaborative space for team work, and social zones for informal meetings.
+Flexible workspaces provide variety with quiet areas for focus, collaborative spaces for teamwork, and social zones for informal sessions like coffee meetings.
+Flexible office spaces also provide a professional environment that enhances a company's image and supports effective meetings, which is crucial for client interactions.
 Employees choose spaces that match their tasks rather than adapting their work to static space.

 - Data and tech integration: Modern flex offices include occupancy sensors, desk booking software, and analytics that inform space optimization.
 Traditional offices rarely have this visibility, leading to 30-50 percent of desks sitting empty without anyone realizing the waste.